home-assistant/operating-system/Documentation/boards/raspberrypi/README.md

 For Raspberry 3B, 3A+ and 2B v1.2, to enable USB boot, add `program_usb_boot_mode=1` into `config.txt`.
 Note that this **permanently** alters the one-time programmable memory of the device.

+For Raspberry 4

-For Raspberry 4, make sure to update the bootloader to a stable release supporting USB mass storage boot (see [bcm2711_bootloader_config.md](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md#usbmassstorageboot).
-If no SD card is used add `sd_poll_once=on` to `dtparam` in `config.txt` (comma separated).
+* Make sure to update the bootloader to a stable release supporting USB mass storage boot (see [bcm2711_bootloader_config.md](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md#usbmassstorageboot)).
+* If no SD card is used add `sd_poll_once=on` to `dtparam` in `config.txt` (comma separated).
 This gets rid of `mmc0: timeout waiting for hardware interrupt` kernel errors.
+* If install still fails, then your SSD likely needs quirks enabled to work correctly (see [Finding the VID and PID of your USB SSD](https://www.raspberrypi.org/forums/viewtopic.php?t=245931)).
+Once you find your adapter's ID, add the quirks parameter in `cmdline.txt`.

 For more information see [RaspberryPi](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bootmodes/msd.md).